Canine ear infections can be caused by various things, such as bacteria, mites, and yeast.

 Use of Antibiotics

 Just like Candida, the Malessezia fungus is kept in check by the “friendly” bacteria in the dog’s body.
 But, if the dog has been on antibiotics (e.g. for treatment of a bout of bacterial ear infection), the “friendly” bacteria in the dog’s body will be killed off.
-This causes the Malessezia fungus to grow and multiply and an ear yeast infection is a likely side effect of the use of antibiotics.
+This causes the Malessezia fungus to grow and multiply.
+In this case, an ear yeast infection is a likely side effect of the use of antibiotics.

 A Compromised Immune System

-Yeasts are opportunists and they tend to overgrow if your dog’s immune system is compromised due to poor health and/or unhealthy diet.
+Yeasts are opportunists and they tend to overgrow if your dog’s immune system is compromised.
+A weakened compromised immune system may be due to poor health and/or unhealthy diet.
 Therefore, strengthening your dog’s immune system is an essential way to fight off dog ear yeast infections.

 Providing your dog with a healthy diet with supplements is a good start.
 Make sure also that your dog has constant access to clean water and has a clean living environment.
 Regular exercises also help boost the immune system.

-Yeast thrives in moist, dark environments and the ear canal is a perfect environment for yeast to grow, especially if your dog has long, floppy ears.
+Yeast thrives in moist, dark environments.
+The ear canal is a perfect environment for yeast to grow, especially if your dog has long, floppy ears.
 It is therefore extremely important that your dog’s ears are kept clean using a dog ear wash.

 Allergies such as food and atopic dermatitis can also cause dog ear yeast infection episodes.
 Because of the allergy, the skin may originally become damaged as the dog scratches the itchy irritations.
 Damaged skin is susceptible to yeast overgrowth.